fuse-box/fuse-box/README.md

 `**/*.js -path` - Bundle everything with dependencies except for path

 ### Extensive plugins

 Have an idea in mind?
 Just develop a plugin, it's extremely easy to make one.
-Besides, we have a few plugins, that will help you get started.
+Besides, we have [a few plugins](built-in-plugins), that will help you get started.
+Want to develop one?
+Read-up [here](PLUGINS.md)

 ## How FuseBox works?!